Ontario Government Reminds Consumers And Businesses Of Closings Under

 Retail Business Holidays Act

-the Retail Business Holidays Act (RBHA), both Christmas Day, December 25, 2007
+the Retail Business Holidays Act (RBHA), Labour Day, September 3, is one of

 Exempt from the act are book or magazine stores under 2,400 square feet

 with a maximum of three employees, pharmacies under 7,500 square feet, flower